Bolstering Fish Health in the Republic of Georgia

 Project Group at Fish Farm in Republic of Georgia

-While implementing the fish health and other aspects of the project, the CADI project team will focus on gender equity and inclusion as well as climate adaptation and resiliency to improve the sustainability of the innovations implemented.
+While implementing fish health and other aspects of the project, the CADI project team will focus on gender equity and inclusion as well as climate adaptation and resiliency to improve the sustainability of the innovations implemented.